-The models analysis shows shareholders earn more return on investment before the recapitalization of the 2005 but left them worse off.
-This will continue to decline until banks generate higher profit.
+The models analysis shows shareholders earn more return on investment before therecapitalization of the 2005 but left them worse off.
+This will continue to decline until banksgenerate higher profit.
 The t-test shows the pre mean and the post mean at a significance level of 0.05.
 This means shareholders earning dropped after recapitalization when compared with the period before consolidations.

-Judging from the profitability ratio of banks and test of equality of the pre and post mean of 2005 recapitalization exercise, the study found out that only capital will not make for good performance.
+Judging from the profitability ratio of banks and test of equality of the pre and post mean of 2005 recapitalization exercise, the study found out that only capital will not make for goodperformance.
 But economic environment has to be conducive as these will deepen the financial structure of the economy.

-It is obvious shareholders were made worse- off after recapitalization as many Banks ran to the capital market to raise fund and making these shares over subscribed by the Nigerian investors.
-Recapitalization alone will result to lost of funds except bank management take calculative step to increase profitability.
-CBN knowing the implication of raising fund from the capital market never suggested it but insist on consolidation through mergers and acquisition.
-From data collected it was discovered majority of investment component of bank total asset are in short term and this will not help their profitability stance.
+It is obvious shareholders were made worse-off after recapitalization as many Banks ran to thecapital market to raise fund and making these shares over subscribed by the Nigerian investors.Recapitalization alone will result to loss of funds except bank management take calculative step to increase profitability.
+CBN knowing the implication of raising fund from the capital marketnever suggested it but insist on consolidation through mergers and acquisition.
+From data collected it was discovered majority of investment component of bank total asset are in short term and this will nothelp their profitability stance.
 Hence there is need to diversify and change to long term investment.
+The findings are in line with researchers like (Saunders and Wilson, 1999); (Demstez and Strahan, 1997), and Benstonetal, (1995).

-5.1 CONCLUSIONS
+5.1 Conclusion

-The consolidation result in Nigeria shows, it is a replay of what happened in other countries.
-That is government induced rather than market forces which merely create cosmetic changes in the balance of Bank without improving performance.
-The structure of Nigerian banks improved in terms of asset size, deposit base and capital adequacy but did not impact positively on profit performance and asset utilization efficiencies which declined since the conclusion of the programme.
-The analyses suggest that the primary goal and profit expectation was not achieved.
-Competition and with increase activities of market forces will force many banks to work extra hard to improve their balance sheets and adhere to good corporate governance principles.
-The research posits further that consolidation of banks may not necessarily be a sufficient tool for engineering financial stability for sustainable development.
+The structure of Nigerian banksimproved in terms of asset size, deposit base and capital adequacy which also impact positively onprofit performance and asset utilization efficiencies.
+The analyses suggest that the primary goal and profit expectation was achieved.
+Competition and with increase activities of market forces will forced many banks to work extra hardto improve their balance sheets and adhere to good corporate governance principles.
+The researchposits further that consolidation of banks is a sufficient tool for engineering financial stability for sustainable development, as the result revealed that consolidation have significant impact on the performance of deposit money banks in Nigeria.

-5.3 RECOMMENDATIONS
+5.3 Recommendations